Small Town, Big Ideas

 Throughout the last decade, The Center has developed major partnerships with local government, the Open Space Institute, the State University of New York educational system, as well as a number of individuals and private foundations to transform the economically depressed hamlet of Hurleyville into a viable, fully integrated Main Street that includes new business ventures and job opportunities.
-Some of its major components include the Technology Hub and Incubator (THINC), Hurleyville Arts Centre, 222 Art Gallery, Fiber on Main artisan studios, and a fully-accessible Rail Trail.
+Some of its major components include the Technology Hub and Incubator (THINC), Hurleyville Arts Centre, Gallery 222, Fiber on Main artisan studios, and a fully-accessible Rail Trail.
 Other elements include universally-designed residences, retail and service businesses including the Hurleyville General Store, and various eateries including a gastro pub, and a salumeria, La Salumina.

 Accessible to everyone, the Hurleyville model is paving the way for all individuals to lead healthy, sustainable and productive lives.
 A truly healthy community.

 Located right on Main Street, the Arts Centre is an event and arts center where multi-cultural, intergenerational, and all abilities are represented through storytelling, film, dance, theater and music.
 This state-of-the-art 140-seat cinema, dance studio, and performance area hosts a dance school, public performances, movie showings, and many other cultural and community events.